-A series of infrastructure improvements have been instigated at the behest of Transportation Secretary LaHood to provide midshipmen the tools and resources they need for a top-notch education.
-These include renovations to Delano Hall, campus water main replacement, and installation of emergency preparedness generators.
+The Department of Capital Improvement Projects oversees large scale construction projects on the campus.
+A series of infrastructure improvements were initiated on the direction of former Transportation Secretary LaHood to provide midshipmen the tools and resources they need for a top-notch education.
+Some examples are the renovations to the galley of the student cafeteria Delano Hall, campus water main replacement, and renovation of the student dormitories.

 The renovation of the last of six dormitories will be completed by the end of 2014.
 This will include individual room heating and air conditioning controls, completely modernized bathrooms for men and women, new fire suppression sprinkler systems, and brand new furniture and mattresses.

 The renovation of the Delano galley should also be completed by the end of 2014.
 This will greatly enhance the efficiency and capabilities of the infrastructure within the dining facility.
 The modernized and professionally designed kitchen should assist in ensuring the students receive quality and healthy meals.